 Early Onset Puberty?

 Soy formula is made out of soybeans.
 (I know.
 Shocking.
-Better call CNN.)
+Better call FoxNews.)

 Soybeans contain phytoestrogens, which have been shown to mimic estrogen in the body.
 Having too much estrogen, some experts say, can cause puberty to start early in some kids.
 (Something that’s becoming more and more common.)

 Here is what both camps shout about this issue:

 The No-Soy Camp: Soy Formula Causes Early Puberty

 Since a baby’s diet is almost 100% formula (or breastmilk), this means the a soy formula fed baby is getting exposed to a lot more of those phytoestrogens than toddlers or adults who have a more varied diet.

 There are several studies that indicate there may be a link between soy formula and early puberty.

 - In the first study, they found that 2-year old girls who were fed soy formula had more breast tissue than their non-soy fed sisters.

 - This study demonstrated that “an association between early soy exposure and early menarche [menstruation] is biologically plausible.”